cabal-club/cabal-core/README.md

 Read a message from `key`, a string of `feedKey@seq` or an object of `{ key, seq }` as `cb(err, node)` from the underlying hypercore.

+## cabal.removeConnection(key)

+Disconnect from a user by their hex string `key` and do not reconnect to them for the duration of this session.
+You can use this method along with the `opts.verify` option to `swarm()` in order to implement network blocking behavior.

 ### Channels

 #### cabal.channels.get(function (error, channels) {})